-Originally developed by Reakktor Media, the original game was published by CDV Software, while its sequel had 10Tacle Studios take up publishing duty.
-The game received middling, mixed reviews - netting a Meta Critic score of 66 - with its FPS-style interface and combat systems proving rather divisive.
+The original game was developed by Reakktor Media and published in 2002 by CDV Software, while its 2004 sequel had 10Tacle Studios take up publishing duty.
+The game received middling, mixed reviews and netted a Metacritic score of 66, as its FPS-style interface and combat systems proving rather divisive.

 Despite its presence on this site's Defunct Online Video Games list, the game - despite now being sixteen years old (two more than the now seemingly immortal World of Warcraft) and its original developers having experienced financial troubles twice - is still in an active if played-by-few state, the reins of the game having been given to a team of skilled fans.

 - Absurdly High Level Cap: While it doesn't possess the traditional level system of other more established games, the main five skills in which a player can gain experience - Intelligence, Constitution, Strength, Dexterity and Psychic Power - have caps which, regardless of the archetype chosen, add up to 300.

 - Beyond the cap, for a character's main stat, is the Wisdom of Ceres system.
 Though, given the sheer amount of XP required to hit the regular cap, very few players ever got to shoot for a WoC level and the rewards doing so conferred.